AdobeDocs/analytics-platform.en/help/content-analytics/config/manual.md

 ## Versioning

-If you require versioning of your Content Analytics experiences, you must add a global `adobe.getContentExperienceVersion` function on those pages you consider experiences that you want to analyze.
+If you require versioning of your Content Analytics experiences, you must add a global `adobe.getContentExperienceVersion` function on the pages that you consider experiences that you want to analyze.

-The `adobe.getContentExperienceVersion` function should return a string as value, which can be anything you choose to identify the version.
-The version is appended to the Experience ID URL.
+The `adobe.getContentExperienceVersion` function should return a string as value, which can be anything you choose, to identify the version.
+The version is appended to the [Experience ID URL](/help/content-analytics/report/components.md#experience-metadata).

 If the function is not present or no value is returned from the function, the value `NoVersion` is used as a default.